lupyuen/lupyuen.github.io/src/touch2.md

 Our Interrupt Handler won't actually read the Touch Coordinates.
 (Because Interrupt Handlers can't make I2C calls)

-Instead our Interrupt Handler __notifies the Background Thread__ (via Poll Waiters) that there's a Touch Event waiting to be processed.
+Instead our Interrupt Handler sets the __Interrupt Pending Flag__ and __notifies the Background Thread__ (via Poll Waiters) that there's a Touch Event waiting to be processed.

 The Background Thread calls __`poll()`__, suspends itself and __waits for the notification__ before processing the Touch Event over I2C.